-Rosch and her associates (Rosch, Mervis, Gray, Johnson, & Boyes-Braem, 1976) also argued that the family resemblance view had important implications for understanding concept hierarchies.
-Specifically, they suggested that the correlational structure of features (instances that share some features tend to share others) created natural "chunks" or clusters of instances that correspond to what they referred to as basic level categories.
+Rosch and her associates (Rosch, Mervis, Gray, Johnson, & Boyes-Braem, 1976) also argued that the family-resemblance view had important implications for understanding concept hierarchies.
+Specifically, they suggested that the correlational structure of features (instances that share some features tend to share others) created natural "chunks" or clusters of instances that correspond to what they referred to as basic-level categories.
 For example, having feathers tends to correlate with nesting in trees (among other features) in the animal kingdom, and having gills with living in water.
 The first cluster tends to isolate birds, while the second picks out fish.
-The general idea is that these basic level categories provide the best compromise between maximizing within-category similarity (birds tend to be quite similar to each other) and minimizing between-category similarity (birds tend to be dissimilar to fish).
-Rosch et al. showed that basic level categories are preferred by adults in naming objects, are learned first by children, are associated with the fastest categorization reaction times, and have a number of other properties that indicate their special conceptual status.
+The general idea is that these basic-level categories provide the best compromise between maximizing within-category similarity (birds tend to be quite similar to each other) and minimizing between-categories are preferred by adults in naming objects, are learned first by children, are associated with the fastest categorization reaction times, and have a number of other properties that indicate their special conceptual status.

 Turning Points 1 and 2 are not unrelated.
-To be sure, the Collins and Quillian model, as initially presented, would not predict typicality effects (but see Collins & Loftus, 1975), and it wasn't obvious that it contained anything that would predict the importance of basic level categories.
-Nonetheless these conceptual breakthroughs led to an enormous amount of research premised on the notion that concepts are linked in memory by meaningful pathways, so that memory groups concepts according to their similarity in meaning (see Anderson & Bower, 1973; and Norman & Rumelhart, 1975, for theories and research in this tradition, and Goldstone & Son, chap.
-1 of this volume, for current theories of similarity).
+To be sure, the Collins and Quillian model, as initially presented, would not predict typicality effects (but see Collins & Loftus, 1975), and it wasn't obvious that it contained anything that would predict the importance of basic-level categories.
+Nonetheless, these conceptual breakthroughs led to an enormous amount of research premised on the notion that concepts are linked in memory by meaningful pathways, so that memory in effect groups concepts according to their similarity in meaning (see Anderson & Bower, 1973; and Norman & Rumelhart, 1975, for theories and research in this tradition, and Goldstone & Son, Chapter 10, for current theories of similarity).